Handkep/Fertilizer-Pump/README.md

 ### V1

-- Motor and solenoid valve operation requires the separate 12 V power supply.
+- Motor and solenoid valve operation requires USB-C PD or a separate 12 V power supply.
 - USB-C provides data connectivity and firmware flashing.
 - USB alone is intended to power the control electronics, including the ESP32-S3 and user interface.
 Motors and solenoid valves remain inactive without the 12 V supply.
 The 12 V supply should not be required for firmware flashing.
-- USB Power Delivery is not included in V1.
+- USB Power Delivery is included in V1.

-### Planned for V2

-USB-C Power Delivery is planned to power the complete device through the same USB-C port used for data and firmware flashing.
-The power requirements and circuit design are still to be determined.

 ## Fluid Path and Flushing